LostInDarkMath/pedantic-python-decorators/README.md

 ## The [@validate]() decorator
-As the name suggests, with `@validate` you are able to validate the values that are passed to your function.
+As the name suggests, with `@validate` you are able to validate the values that are passed to the decorated function.
 That is done in a highly customizable way.
-But the highest benefit of this decorator the opportunity to decouple your code easily and make easy testable, maintainable and scalable.
+But the highest benefit of this decorator is that it makes it extremely easy to write decoupled easy testable, maintainable and scalable code.
-The following example shows the decoupled implementation of a configurable algorithm with the help of `@decorate`:
+The following example shows the decoupled implementation of a configurable algorithm with the help of `@validate`:
 ```python
 import os
 from dataclasses import dataclass